nfleskes/finance-esa/README.md

 ## STATA Files
 STATA version: 15

-1. timesseries_analysis.do
-Contains the Augmented Dickey Fuller tests for the following variables for a subsample of countries:
+1. timesseries_analysis.do: Contains the Augmented Dickey Fuller tests for the following variables for a subsample of countries:
 ```
 Debt to Value
 Debt to GDP